 Situation of Adoption in the United States

-Since 2004, the number of intercountry adoptions is decreasing.
-For example, according to the data of U.S. State Department Intercountry Adoption Statistics, 22,989 children were adopted by International Adoption in 2004 against 4717 in 2017.
+Since 2004, the number of intercountry adoptions has been decreasing.
+For example, according to the data of U.S. State Department Intercountry Adoption Statistics, 22,989 children were adopted by International Adoption in 2004 compared to 4717 in 2017.

 According to the data of US Department of Health and Human Services about Adoption and Foster Care: